 Now, Clipscribe was never meant to replace a full-blown video editor.
 The whole purpose of Clipscribe is to help you create more attention-grabbing content more easily.
 So, if you’re trying to do a big video edit, you wanna back add a whole bunch of clips and you wanna cut them, back and forth, Clipscribe is not the tool for it.
 If you want to upload a video like this a tutorial, social media content, and interview and you want to just cut out parts where you make a mistake or you don’t just don’t wanna leave a part in or you want to, on the other hand, you want to create smaller versions of the same video, so you want to select certain parts and you want to export only those so you can have little many versions of your video Clipscribe is the tool for that, and I’m gonna show you how you could do that.

 HOW TO EDIT SUBTITLES

 It’s really easy right now.
 So when you’re on your editor here.
 You’re going to click on the cc tab right here for subtitles.
-I’m gonna click on that.
+I’m going to click on that.
 I’ve got my subtitles here.
-So here’s a great example of this and I’ve actually got this already activated for this video.
+So here’s a great example of this, and I’ve actually got this already activated for this video.
 So in this particular video, I started up in the first five seconds is just nothing, really.
-The first five seconds is just me kind of staring, you know, looking off to the side, getting ready to press record.
+The first five seconds are just me, kind of staring, looking off to the side, getting ready to press record.

 Looks like I made some mistake there.
 Okay.
 So, normally, having to go into a regular video editor and edit that out and splice it out, take you a little bit to do that with Clipscribe.